Relief in relief: Kendall Graveman delivers ‘electric’ inning without any discomfort in return to Mariners

 Even Taijuan Walker, who was traded a week ago, was watching the Mariners game and sent out a tweet: “So happy for my brotha #KendallGraveman..
 That inning was absolutely electric.”

-With the exception of his September call-up in 2014 when he made five relief starts for the Blue Jays, Graveman has been a starter for his entire MLB career.
+With the exception of his September call-up in 2014 when he made five relief appearances for the Blue Jays, Graveman has been a starter for his entire MLB career.
 He’s made 80 career starts, including two with the Mariners this season.

-However, the tumor, which he was diagnosed with last year while with the Cubs, has caused increased discomfort when his pitch count and innings build in an outing.
+However, the tumor, which he was diagnosed last year while with the Cubs, has caused increased discomfort when his pitch count and innings build in an outing.
 With no surgical option to provide relief, the plan, at least for this season, is to pitch in a relief role with the hope being that short bursts of one or two innings can allow him to contribute and be effective.

 “They say with time, what I have will eventually burn off and stop producing pain,” he said.
 “But we don’t know when that is.
-So right now, I know what I can do, a lot of this has been trial and error, but pitching in short stints — what I did tonight, I’m able to 1. help a team and 2. feel healthy.
+So right now, I know what I can do, a lot of this has been trial and error, but pitching in short stints — what I did tonight, I’m able to, one, help a team and, two, feel healthy.
 One inning or two innings are better than no innings in my book.
 I just want to be able to pitch.
 I have a passion for this game.
 I want to be around guys.
 We’re young in the bullpen, but I believe we have a chance to be really good in the bullpen.
 I hope that I can help with that and help the learning process and learning curve for some guys.”

 The Mariners have six rookies in the bullpen, but Graveman is also admittedly inexperienced pitching in relief.
 He’s asked a lot of questions and leaned heavily on right-hander Matt Magill for tips on preparation, warming up and mentality.
 There is an immediacy to pitching out of the bullpen.
 You need to be “on” from the first pitch.

 “It is very different,” he said.
 “Even in that situation tonight, 3-2 to Gallo, two outs, the last thing you want to do is put the winning run at the plate — so step off, take a deep breath.
 The moments are a lot bigger than starting.
-For me, just knowing that being able to slow the game down and execute in a pitch there 3-2 and not walking a guy, I think that comes from the experience of starting, but it’s different than starting too.
+For me, just knowing that being able to slow the game down and execute in a pitch there 3-2 and not walking a guy, I think that comes from the experience of starting, but it’s different than starting, too.
 You don’t have time to settle into a game.
 Go out and let your best stuff, let it out there for 15, 20, 10 pitches, however many it takes, and then pass it on to the next guy.”

 Graveman’s best stuff was on display with a fastball that touched 99 mph and his best sinkers were clocked at 97 mph with nasty movement.
 As his teammates greeted him at the dugout, there was a smile of relief and accomplishment for Graveman.
 It was vastly different than the tears and anguish when he revealed the situation with the tumor and the frustration of no immediate solution a few weeks ago.